 Mean score of companies in the Solar PV Electricity industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, JinkoSolar reported total greenhouse gas emissions of approximately 29,457,900 kg CO2e across all scopes.
-This includes 104,000,000 kg CO2e from Scope 1, 5,074,900,000 kg CO2e from Scope 2, and 29,457,900,000 kg CO2e from Scope 3 emissions.
-Notably, the company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-JinkoSolar has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50.4% by 2032, using 2022 as the base year.
-Additionally, the company plans to increase its renewable electricity sourcing from 51% in 2022 to 100% by 2030.
-For Scope 3 emissions, JinkoSolar aims to reduce emissions from purchased goods and services by 58.2% per megawatt of solar-related product produced by 2032.
-Long-term, JinkoSolar is committed to a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a 97% reduction in Scope 3 emissions from purchased goods and services, as well as upstream and downstream transportation and distribution, within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's dedication to addressing climate change and reducing its carbon footprint.
+In 2023, JinkoSolar Co., Ltd reported total greenhouse gas emissions of approximately 40,457,900 kg CO2e from Scope 1, 5,074,900 kg CO2e from Scope 2, and 29,457,900 kg CO2e from Scope 3 emissions.
+This reflects a significant increase in emissions compared to previous years, particularly in Scope 3, which includes emissions from purchased goods and services.
+JinkoSolar has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50.4% by 2032, using 2022 as the base year.
+Additionally, JinkoSolar plans to increase its renewable electricity sourcing from 51% in 2022 to 100% by 2030.
+For Scope 3 emissions, the company aims to achieve a 58.2% reduction per megawatt of solar-related product produced by 2032.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a 97% reduction in Scope 3 emissions from purchased goods and services, as well as upstream and downstream transportation and distribution, within the same timeframe.
+These targets align with industry standards for climate action and demonstrate JinkoSolar's commitment to sustainability and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents